Florida State vs. Syracuse NCAA Football Odds, Plays and Insights | October 2, 2021

 Syracuse Stats and Trends

-- The Orange have been underdogs by 4.5 points or more once this year and covered the spread.
+- Syracuse has played four games, with three wins against the spread.

+- This season, the Orange won ATS in their only game as an underdog of 4.5 points or more.

-- Syracuse's games this year have gone over the total in one out of four opportunities (25%).
+- Syracuse's games this season have eclipsed the over/under one time in four opportunities (25%).

-- This year the Orange have turned the ball over five times, one more than the Seminoles' takeaways (4).
+- The Orange have turned the ball over five times this season, one more turnover than the Seminoles have forced (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.